-All the Faculty departments were authorized to grant Masters Degrees in 10/1974.
-Previously the Masters degree in Life Sciences was under the academic auspices of the Faculty of Mathematics and Natural Sciences of the Hebrew University of Jerusalem and in the other Departments, the studies were under the academic sponsorship of the Weizmann Institute of Science.
+Before that, Masters degree in Life Sciences was given under the academic auspices of the Faculty of Mathematics and Natural Sciences of the Hebrew University of Jerusalem.
+In the other Departments, the studies were under the academic sponsorship of the Weizmann Institute of Science.

-All the Faculty departments were authorized to grant doctoral degrees in 7/1978.
+All Faculty departments are authorized to grant doctoral degrees.

 |2000||The Mathematics and Computer Science Department is split into 2 separate departments - Mathematics and Computer Science.|